Accumulator Options

 - Complexity – Accumulators are more complicated than certain other financial instruments, which in turn may make them unsuitable for inexperienced traders.

-- Counterparty risk – As with all derivatives, these products leave traders vulnerable to the danger that the counterparty (i.e. the broker) defaults on their financial obligations.
+- Counterparty risk – As with most OTC/broker-issued contracts, these products leave traders vulnerable to the danger that the counterparty (i.e. the broker) defaults on their financial obligations.

 Bottom Line